MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 string appid = jwt.Claims.Where(c => c.Type == "appid").FirstOrDefault()?.Value;
 if(tid != "<my tenant id>" || aud != "<my application id>" || appid != "bf04bdab-e06f-44f3-9821-d3af64fc93a9")
 {
     throw new Exception("the token is not authorized.");
 }
 ```

 ## External data practices

 You acknowledge that you are responsible for adhering to all applicable laws and regulations, including without limitation data protection laws, contractual restrictions and/or policies related to data sets you provide to Microsoft through the External Calls feature of Fraud Protection.
-Further, you acknowledge that your use of Fraud Protection is subject to use restrictions detailed in the [Microsoft Customer Agreement](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.microsoft.com%2Flicensing%2Fterms%2Fproductoffering%2FMicrosoftDynamics365Services%2FMCA&data=04%7C01%7CAlia.Buckner%40microsoft.com%7Cb04b9a60a2864eb2678708d8ed887d65%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637520517763184431%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=iENICkulZcCWF%2FwKhDTJ%2FagP7yQrUH0M5Km8%2Bd0BGDk%3D&reserved=0), which states that you may not use Fraud Protection (i) as the sole factor in determining whether to proceed with a payment transaction; (ii) as a factor in determining any person’s financial status, financial history, creditworthiness, or eligibility for insurance, housing, or employment; or (iii) to make decisions that produce legal effects or significantly affect a person.
+Further, you acknowledge that your use of Fraud Protection is subject to use restrictions detailed in the [Microsoft Customer Agreement](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftDynamics365Services/MCA), which states that you may not use Fraud Protection (i) as the sole factor in determining whether to proceed with a payment transaction; (ii) as a factor in determining any person's financial status, financial history, creditworthiness, or eligibility for insurance, housing, or employment; or (iii) to make decisions that produce legal effects or significantly affect a person.
 You are also prohibited from providing or otherwise using sensitive or highly regulated data types in connection with your use of the external calls feature of Fraud Protection.
 Please take time to review any data set or data types before you use them in connection with the external calls feature of Fraud Protection to ensure that you are compliant with this provision.
 Microsoft also reserves the right to verify that you are compliant with this provision.